Logo

 • What are a Recreational Therapist's credentials?

-As of 2017, only a small number of states require licensure or otherwise regulate the work of recreational therapists.
-For specific requirements, contact the state’s medical board.
+For specific requirements, contact the state’s licensing board.
 We have additional information on licensure on the Certification & Licensure page of this website.

 • What qualities are important in a Recreational Therapist?